-The accompanying financial statements of St. Joseph's Health Care, London have been prepared by Management, and approved by the Board of Directors at their meeting of May 30, 2011.
+The accompanying financial statements of St. Joseph's Health Care, London have been prepared by Management, and approved by St. Joseph's Health Care Society at their meeting of June 14, 2012.

 Management works with the Board of Directors to carry out its responsibility for the financial statements principally through the Resource Planning and Audit Committee.
 Voting membership of this Committee is comprised solely of independent volunteers possessing a high degree of financial literacy.
-The Resource Planning and Audit Committee meets with management and the internal and external auditors to review audit plans, and any significant accounting and Audit Committee also reviews the financial statements and the external auditors' report and submits its findings to the Board of Directors for their consideration in approving the financial statements.
+The Resource Planning and Audit Committee meets with management and the internal and external auditors to review audit plans, and any significant accounting and auditing matters and discuss the results of audit examinations.
+The Resource Planning and Audit Committee also reviews the financial statements and the external auditors' report and submits its findings to the Board of Directors for their consideration in approving the financial statements.